 Indigenous White Wines of Croatia, Selection & Tasting Notes

-Most of the wines made in Croatia, is white wine.
+Most of the wine made in Croatia is white wine.
 Graševina (Grashevina) and Malvasia Istriana are among the top planted white varieties.
-We made interesting selection of most interesting indigenous whites that you don’t have a chance to try every day.
+We’ve made an interesting selection of the most interesting indigenous whites that you don’t have a chance to try every day.

-Vintage 2015. in Croatia had perfect winemaking conditions.
-There was enough sun and warm weather with moderately dry period just before the harvest started, which was ideal for producing highest quality grapes.
-A lot of wineries in Croatia stated that this will be one of their top vintages, and you definitely want to try crisp, dry whites of the perfect 2015.
+Vintage 2015 in Croatia had perfect winemaking conditions.
+There was enough sun and warm weather with moderately dry period just before the harvest started, which was ideal for producing the highest quality grapes.
+A lot of wineries in Croatia stated that this would be one of their top vintages, and you definitely want to try the crisp, dry whites of the perfect 2015.

 Jerković Kujundžuša 2015.
 (Jerkovich Kujundzusha)

-Leading white grape variety of the Imotski region, where this family owned winery is located.
-Kujundžuša is very hard to pronounce but extremely easy to drink wine.
+This is the leading white grape variety of the Imotski region, where this family owned winery is located.
+Kujundžuša is a very hard to pronounce, but extremely easy to drink wine.

 Zure Grk Bartul 2015.

-Grk is a delicious white wine that comes from the vines that have only female parts and cannot replicate themselves.
-That’s why near every vineyard planted with Grk variety, has to be another variety with male parts to help then reproduce.
-It’s grown only on Korčula Island, in a small picturesque Lumbarda city.
+Grk is a delicious white wine that comes from the vines that have only female parts and cannot pollinate themselves.
+That’s why near every vineyard planted with a Grk varietythere has to be another variety with male parts to help then reproduce.
+It’s grown only on Korčula Island, in a small picturesque city called Lumbarda.

-Balanced between crisp and refreshing acidity and the warmth of Mediterranean climate, this wine leaves notes of elegant strength.
+Balanced between crisp, refreshing acidity and the warmth of Mediterranean climate, this wine leaves notes of elegant strength.
 You can almost sense the saltiness of the sea that surrounds the vineyards.
 On the nose, flowers and tropical fruits.

-Because of the very limited location and small production a wine that hardly leaves Croatia.
+Because of the very limited location and small production, this is a wine that hardly leaves Croatia.

 Meneghetti Malvazija (Malvasia Istriana) 2015.

 Menghetti Winery is one of the renowned wine producers in Istria.
-Fresh Malvasia Istriana 2015. is produced in one of the best vintage this winery had so far.
-Beside 85% of Malvasia Istriana, this wine also has a small proportion of Chardonnay and Pinot Bianco (15%) that adds meadow flowers and character to this blend.
+Fresh Malvasia Istriana 2015 is produced in one of the best vintage this winery has had so far.
+Beside 85% of Malvasia Istriana, this wine also has a small proportion of Chardonnay and Pinot Bianco (15%) that add meadow flowers and character to this blend.